Dental Fillings Chicago

 What are Dental Fillings?

 To treat a cavity Dr. Elseweifi will remove the decayed portion of the tooth and then "fill" the area on the tooth with a dental filling where the decayed material was removed.
+Treating a cavity, usually stops the associated toothache.

 Materials for Dental Fillings